 - it’s nicer to get into a bed that’s made instead of a bed that’s still unmade,

-- food and dirty plates attracts all sorts of wildlife,
+- food and dirty plates attract all sorts of wildlife,

 - tidy toys make it easier to find,